MichaelDipperstein/tankvufo/README.md

 * New tank shot sound effect
 * Each sound now exits in its own file
 * Tank and UFO data structures now contain pointers to sound data
-  * Sounds are updated when the event that triggers then happens
+  * Sounds are updated when the event that triggers them happens

 04/27/21
 * Added volume control using the +/- keys